-Any outstanding balance due on a student's account that is not timely paid when due is subject to service charges in the amounts or at the rates established and published by the university from time to time.
-A restrictive hold is placed on a student’s record when that student is delinquent in fulfilling his or her financial obligation to the university.
-A student will be considered delinquent when his or her account is not paid in full according to established university policies and by posted payment due dates.
+Any outstanding balance due on a student's account that is not paid when due is subject to service charges in the amounts or at the rates established and published by the university from time to time.
+A restrictive hold is placed on a student’s record when that student is delinquent in fulfilling their financial obligation to the university.
+A student will be considered delinquent when their account is not paid in full according to established university policies and by posted payment due dates.
 Students with outstanding university debt may be suspended from current term classes.
 Students will be prevented from registering for additional courses or obtaining official documents such as diplomas or transcripts until that outstanding balance has been paid in full.
-Students also acknowledge that failure to pay any amount by the due date may result in an unfavorable report with credit bureaus and collection activities, including litigation.
+Students also acknowledge that failure to pay any amount due by the due date may result in an unfavorable report with credit bureaus and collection activities, including litigation.

 Tuition Waiver Policy

-Under exceptional circumstances such as withdrawal for involuntary military service, serious illness or injury, or action by the university, consideration may be given by the university for the issuing of a waiver for unused tuition upon written request to Student Accounting (email@example.com).
+Under exceptional circumstances such as withdrawal for involuntary military service, serious illness or injury, or action by the university, consideration may be given by the university for the issuing of a waiver for unused tuition upon written request to the academic department.
 Payments for charges other than tuition will remain the responsibility of the student.
 Students should consult iit.edu/registrar for the last day to add or drop a class without a penalty.